 CCR publishes this free guide for travelers.
 Updated in September 2009, Know Before You Go: Restrictions on Travel to Cuba provides infromation on federal regulations regarding travel to Cuba.
 Learn more and download the guide here.

-If you are in need of an attorney regarding Cuba travel-related issues, please call us at: (212) 614-6470 and ihead at ccrjustice dot org.
+If you are in need of an attorney regarding Cuba travel-related issues, please call or email us at: (212) 614-6470 and ihead at ccrjustice dot org.